 The freeze-alert response provides an opportunity to assess potential threats while minimizing the risk of detection.
 It gives us time to evaluate our options and decide whether to engage in active or immobility defenses.

-By remaining still, we can determine the best course of action without attracting unwanted attention.
+We can determine the best course of action without attracting unwanted attention by remaining still.

-The flight response kicks in when we perceive that the threat is imminent and the best course of action is to escape.
+The flight response kicks in when we perceive the threat as imminent and the best course of action is escaping.

 During this state, our sympathetic nervous system takes control, increasing heart rate, respiration, and blood flow to the muscles to prepare for an escape.